David0tt/DeepGTAV/VPilot/Data Generation Tasks.md

    - or at least show model loss in the VPilot script (for current location)

    - extract UAV height and metadata (rotations etc.)
+   - Send data in messages
+   - In DeepGTAV-PreSIL the TCP-messages are broken.
+Fix this?

 Speed Comparison (EXPORT_DIR on HDD vs SSD):